Sub-C Rechargeable Battery

 Sub-C batteries are cylindrical batteries featuring physical dimensions of (D x H) 22.2 x 42.9 mm (0.874 x 1.689 inches), which is often abbreviated as 23 x 43 mm (~0.9 x 1.7 inches).

-These batteries are offered as rechargeable Nickel Cadmium (NiCd) and Nickel Metal Hydride (NiMH) batteries.
-Although these two chemistries share some features, they also differ in many more - when replacing old Sub-C batteries always replace them with the batteries featuring the same chemistry.
+These batteries are high-drain rechargeable Nickel Cadmium (NiCd) and Nickel Metal Hydride (NiMH) batteries.
+Although these two chemistries share some features, they also differ in many ways - when replacing old Sub-C batteries, always replace them with batteries featuring the same chemistry.

 Sub-C batteries are also labeled as Sub C battery, Sub C-Cell battery, SC battery, 332 battery, KR22C429 battery (NiCd), HR22C429 battery (NiMH), etc. But, practically all batteries feature "Sub C" or "Sub-C" or "SC" as part of their labels.